Original Correspondence : America and West Indies : Selections (CO5/115-266) : 1707 - 1794.

 Documents of the American Revolution 1770-1783; (Colonial Office series), volumes 1-21; edited by K.G.
 Davies and published by Irish University Press, provides indexes, abstracts and transcripts to material from the Colonial Office pertaining to the period of the American controversy.
 (Available with The Loyalist Collection books.)

-A Microfilm Shelf List correlating the University of New Brunswick and Library and Archives Canada microfilm reel numbers is available electronically.
-(See Electronic Finding Aids section.)
+A Microfilm Shelf List correlating the University of New Brunswick and Library and Archives Canada microfilm reel numbers is available as a PDF.

 PDF Finding Aid: